 Fred

 You also need to realize that when your RV is plugged into electric the converter also starts to charge your house batteries.
-The only step I would recommend when you are constantly hooked up to electric is to check the electrolyte levels in your house batteries at least once a month.
-Depending on the type of battery charging system your converter has, there is a possibility that the charger can boil your batteries out.
+The only step I would recommend when you are constantly hooked up to electric and you have Flooded lead-acid (aka wet cell) house batteries is to check the electrolyte levels in the batteries at least once a month because there is a possibility that the charger can boil your batteries out.

-When you check your batteries monthly, you should use Distilled Water (not tap water) to top off the batteries.
+When you check your flooded lead-acid house batteries monthly, you should use Distilled Water (not tap water) to top off the batteries.
 Aside from the routine maintenance I mentioned above, I see no reason to shut off your house batteries unless your RV is unoccupied and in long-term storage.

-Now if you want to eliminate constantly having to check and refill the electrolytes in your house batteries, you should switch to Lithium Batteries which require less maintenance and far more efficient than standard batteries.
+Now, if you want to eliminate constantly having to check and refill the electrolytes in your Flooded lead-acid house batteries, you should switch to Lithium Batteries which require less maintenance and are far more efficient than standard batteries.

 Visit the Battle Born Store for more information on their RV House Batteries